GoalSmashers/css-minification-benchmark/README.md

 * run `npm install`
 * require it in `bin/bench` and add it to `minifiers` hash
 * re-run the benchmark
+* add it to this file in "Which engines are covered?" section above
 * send a PR (if you wish to have it included)

 ### How can I compare a subset of minifiers